On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Background - Theory

 \subsection{\textit{k}-space Sampling}

 A sampling scheme or $k$-space trajectory refers to the course of filling up a complex array with $k$-space frequencies acquired over a sequence of time-steps during the MRI acquisition.
-There exist a wide range of $k$-space trajectories implemented in clinical settings which can be split into two groups: Cartesian and non-Cartesian trajectories.
-Figure \hyperref[fig:trajectories]{2(a)-(d)} depicts two of each.
+There exist a wide range of 2D $k$-space trajectories implemented in clinical settings which can be split into two groups: Cartesian and non-Cartesian trajectories.

 Cartesian trajectories aim in collecting samples on a Cartesian or equispaced and rectangular grid.
-The most common Cartesian trajectory is the rectilinear one in which $k$-space samples are acquired in a line-by-line scheme as illustrated by Figure \hyperref[fig:trajectories]{2(a)} with resulting samples being equidistant in both axes.
+The most common Cartesian trajectory is the rectilinear one in which $k$-space samples are acquired in a line-by-line scheme as illustrated by Figure \hyperref[fig:trajectories]{1(a)} with resulting samples being equidistant in both axes.
 Note that usually in the literature the Cartesian rectilinear trajectory is referred to as simply \textit{Cartesian}.
 In this work we use the characterization \textit{Cartesian} to refer to any trajectory acquired on a Cartesian grid.
-Other Cartesian trajectories include the Echo-planar imaging (EPI) in which $k$-space lines are acquired in a rectilinear fashion but in a "zig-zag" pattern as shown by Figure \hyperref[fig:trajectories]{2(b)}.

 Non-Cartesian trajectories include schemes such as the radial or the spiral.
-In the former the $k$-space signal samples are acquired along several spokes crossing its center (see Figure \hyperref[fig:trajectories]{2(c)}) with a result the center being sampled multiple times, while the latter includes acquiring data on single or multiple helical curves starting from the center of the $k$-space (see Figure \hyperref[fig:trajectories]{2(d)}).
-In non-Cartesian trajectories $k$-space measurements are acquired on a non-Cartesian grid and are therefore not equidistant with each other.
-For instance, in the radial filling samples closer to the center are more dense compared to samples further on the radial spokes.
+In the former, $k$-space signal samples are acquired along several spokes crossing its center (see Figure \hyperref[fig:trajectories]{1(b)}), resulting in the center being sampled multiple times.
+Meanwhile, the latter includes acquiring data on helical curves starting from the center of the $k$-space (see Figure \hyperref[fig:trajectories]{1(c)}).
+In non-Cartesian trajectories, $k$-space measurements are acquired on a non-Cartesian grid and are therefore not equidistant with each other.
+For instance, in the radial filling, samples closer to the center are more dense compared to samples further on the radial spokes.